Ben-Ortiz/cs419_group_project/README.md

 that message should show up on alice's terminal
 to see the conversation between alice and bob type "conversation"
 to logout type "logout"

+To use this from two different computers port forwarding has to be enabled for both computers.
+This may pose a security risk, so be warned.